jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But a big rulebook is still not automatically a Death Star.

 It became one when Industrial Age powers wanted to keep themselves in power.
 Far removed from the original industrialists, they relied on controlling existing levers of power, instead of inventing new ones.

-After the Industrial Age ended in 1969,  car, clothing, appliance, entertainment, cosmetic, and other once upon a time cutting edge companies wanted to keep their time in the sun going.
-The corporate leaders of this world, with few new ideas paid for more dark majic.
-Things like mass-advertisement campaigns, consumer reward programs, and franchise movies replace innovation.
+This scene from _Mad Men_ shows it well.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/QKcneQ6N50Q?start=50" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<a href="https://www.youtube.com/watch?v=QKcneQ6N50Q?start=50" target="_blank" class="button small">Reader</a>

+Modern technology and medicine showed people the dark side of cigarettes.
+Big Tobacco responded with mass-advertising to distract people from the truth.

+As our civilization ventured further away from the era of mass-production, this same situation happened at car, clothing, appliance, entertainment, cosmetic businesses.
+These once-on-a-time, cutting-edge Industrial Age companies didn't know how to evolve to modern times.

+When people saw gas-guzzling cars and thought climate change, the industry fought back with slicker advertisements.
+When people saw sports shoes and thought Chinese sweatshops, the sector increased sponsorships to celebrity athletes.
+The "Mad Men" made the veils to pretend the era of mass-production didn't need to evolve.

+However, because the "juniors" of the Industrial Age didn't know their core product, they didn't know how to exist in the Internet Age.
+I mean, did you need to see a WhatsApp advertisement to install the app?
+Or did making your life easier sell itself?
+Tesla has no commercials and is doing just fine.

-When customers still wanted Internet Age products like VHS systems and home streaming, a large, confusing, and ever-growing rulebook became a superweapon to defend Industrial Age gates against new technology.
+But, the Mad Men failed, and customers still wanted Internet Age products like VHS systems, home streaming, and electric cars.
+Thus, a large, confusing, and ever-growing rulebook became a superweapon to defend Industrial Age gates against new technology.

 Only Big Business and Big Government had the money to buy the lawyers who could interpret the rulebook in their favor.
 Henceforth, the massive rulebook of society became a Death Star to Main Street.